ecool50/FuseSOM_Paper/README.md

 - This directory contains helper scripts used for analysis

 Results Data
-- This directory contians the result data from the analysis files which were used to generate figures in the manuscript.
+- This directory contains the result data from the analysis files which were used to generate figures in the manuscript.